 Severe or complicated cases of hypothermia may need IV drug therapy.

 Complementary and Alternative Therapies

-The most important thing you can do for someone who has hypothermia is to get them to a warm, safe place.
-There aren't any herbs or supplements that specifically treat hypothermia, but having a healthy diet and eating and drinking warm foods and soups may help lower your risk for hypothermia.
+The most important thing you can do for someone who has hypothermia is get them to a warm, safe place.
+There are no herbs or supplements that specifically treat hypothermia, but eating a healthy diet, including warm foods and soups may help lower your risk for hypothermia.
 Animal studies suggest that some herbs may affect body temperature and may help prevent hypothermia if used before, or just after, exposure to cold.

 These nutritional tips may help you stay healthy in cold climates:

 - Eat warming spices in your foods, such as basil, ginger, turmeric, garlic, and cayenne.

 - Eat antioxidant foods, including fruits (blueberries, cherries, and tomatoes), and vegetables (squash and bell peppers).

 - Eat more hot soups made with fresh vegetables.

 - Avoid caffeine and other stimulants, alcohol, and especially tobacco.
 Smoking causes blood vessels to narrow and may increase risk of hypothermia.

 - Drink 6 to 8 glasses of water daily.
 Hydration is important in reducing problems from cold exposure.